 15. Have you ever dragged old hurts into discussions about current items?

-16. Have you ever committed, or considered committing, and illegal act to finance someone’s addiction?
+16. Have you ever committed or considered committing, an illegal act to finance someone’s addiction?

 17. Did your relationships cause you to have difficulty in sleeping?

 18. Do arguments, disappointments or frustrations create within you an urge to change someone else?

 19. Did you ever have an idea that if loved ones would only see things your way, life would be much better?